PostHog/posthog.com/contents/blog/best-statsig-alternatives.md

 [LaunchDarkly](/blog/posthog-vs-launchdarkly) is an enterprise feature flag and A/B testing platform.
 It helps developers de-risk releases, target experiences, and optimize their products.
 It provides automation and governance features to ensure teams are following [engineering best practices](/product-engineers/feature-flag-best-practices).

-According to [BuiltWith](https://trends.builtwith.com/analytics/LaunchDarkly), as of April 2024, 1,072 of the top one million websites use LaunchDarkly, significantly more than the 706 that use Statsig.
+According to [BuiltWith](https://trends.builtwith.com/analytics/LaunchDarkly), as of April 2024, 1,072 of the top one million websites use LaunchDarkly, more than the 706 that use Statsig.

 #### Key features